prinsss/node-tikzjax/README.md

 A fork of [artisticat1/dvi2html#ww-modifications](https://github.com/artisticat1/dvi2html/tree/ww-modifications) is used to convert DVI to SVG.

+The BaKoMa fonts shipped with this package are licensed under the [BaKoMa Fonts Licence](css/bakoma/LICENCE).

 Thanks to all the authors for their great work!

 ## License